jhilberdink/Canadian_Election_Study_Analysis/README.md

 ## Database

 The dataset is currently stored in a CSV file in the github repository.
 Data will be entered into a PostgreSQL database that will be connected to the final machine learning model.

+## Dashboard

+TO FILL OUT(Based on below notes)
+✓ Description of the tool(s) that will be used to create final dashboard
+✓ Description of interactive element(s)